arthurhovhannisyan31/simple-files-backup/README.md

 target: String
 ```

 Source and target paths should be existing absolute files/directories paths.
-Ignore is a regex string which is
+Ignore is a regex string which includes
+filename and directory name patterns to skip.
 Each run logs statistics to the `files-backup-log.txt` file, or creates one if missing.

 ## Usage